chaos-mesh/website/versioned_docs/version-2.6.7/add-new-chaos-experiment-type.md

      - bases/chaos-mesh.org_helloworldchaos.yaml # This is the new line
    ```

-2. Run `make generate` in the root directory of Chaos Mesh, which generates a boilerplate of `HelloWorldChaos` for Chaos Mesh to compile:
+2. Run `make generate` in the root directory of Chaos Mesh.
+This generates the boilerplate code of `HelloWorldChaos` and rebuilds `manifests/crd.yaml`:

    ```bash
    make generate